Book review: The Age of Cryptocurrency: How Bitcoin and the Blockchain are Challenging the Global Economic Order by Paul Vigna and Michael J. Casey

 When was the last time you were so obsessed with something that you forgot to eat, forgot to sleep, and didn't care?
 Want to recapture that sensation of boundless opportunity we felt at the dawn of the Internet Age?
 Cryptocurrency may do it for you.
 It certainly has for me.

-Inspired by this review?
+Enjoyed this review?
 Support The Indent by picking up a copy of the book using the affiliate link below.